jeasonmaliyekkal/WaveGuide/README.md

 ## Installation

-To install waveGuide, follow these steps:
+To install WaveGuide, follow these steps:

 - Clone this repository to your Raspberry Pi
 - Create a build directory and navigate to it